mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 }
 ```

-Next, we also need to setup a `WebSocketHandler` Spring bean using `WebSocketHandler` Interface.This interface provids several useful methods:
+Next, we also need to set up a `WebSocketHandler` Spring bean using `WebSocketHandler` Interface.This interface provides several useful methods:

 - `afterConnectionEstablished(WebSocketSession session)`: Called after a new WebSocket session has been established.